 There is a federal requirement that each state have minimum standards for the licensing of commercial drivers.

-The State of Florida Department of Highway Safety and Motor Vehicles provides driver license testing information for drivers who wish to have a commercial driver license (CDL).
-The information provided here does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
-Information on CMV operation requirements may be obtained from the Florida Department of Transportation, Office of Commercial Vehicle Enforcement, or the Federal Motor Carrier Safety Administration.
+The State of Florida Department of Highway Safety and Motor Vehicles provides driver license testing information for drivers who wish to have a Commercial Driver License (CDL).
+The information provided here is intended to be an introductory guide to the federal and state requirements of obtaining a commercial driver license (CDL) and operating a commercial motor vehicle (CMV).
+Information on CMV operation requirements may be obtained from the Federal Motor Carrier Safety Administration (FMCSA).

 You must have a CDL to operate: